Milda85/UMI_parallel/README.md

-# UMI_tools_parallel
+# UMI_parallel

 ## Overview

-`UMI_tools_parallel` is designed to facilitate the parallel processing `umi_tools extract` and `umi_tools dedup`.
+`UMI_parallel` is designed to facilitate the parallel processing `umi_tools extract` and `umi_tools dedup`.
 The primary motivation for creating this tool was to address a limitation of the current `umi_tools`—its inability to utilize parallel processing.
-The tool is designed to be used in a UNIX-like environment, and is implemented as a shell script that utilizes GNU Parallel for parallel processing.
+The tool is designed to be used in a UNIX-like environment and is implemented as a shell script that utilizes GNU Parallel for parallel processing.

 ## Prerequisites

-Before using `UMI_tools_parallel`, ensure you have the following software installed and available in your system's PATH:
+Before using `UMI_parallel`, ensure you have the following software installed and available in your system's PATH:

 - [umi_tools](https://github.com/CGATOxford/UMI-tools): Required for UMI extraction from sequencing data.